Geoffrey Key B.1941. English. Horse And Rider, 1988. Framed Watercolour And Ink On Paper. Modern British. Northern Art. Manchester. Salford.

 Frame size 16.1 inches x 12.6 inches ( 41cm x 32cm ).

-Available for sale from Big Sky Fine Art in the English county of Dorset, this original painting by Geoffrey Key is dated 1988.
-The painting is presented and supplied in a sympathetic and contrasting contemporary frame (which is shown in these photographs) to suit the subject colouration, mounted using conservation materials and behind glass.
+The watercolour is presented and supplied in a sympathetic and contrasting contemporary frame (which is shown in these photographs) to suit the subject colouration, mounted using conservation materials and behind glass.

-This piece is in very good condition.
+The artwork and its presentation is in very good condition.
 It wants for nothing and is supplied ready to hang and display.

 The watercolour is signed and dated lower left.